-Now that the colder weather is really hitting us, you’re probably getting ready to dust off the wood burning stove and get it fired up for winter, if you haven’t already.
-If you haven’t used your wood burning stove in a while, you might find it takes a bit of work to get it set up and ready to go before you can fully enjoy those cosy night by the fire.
-Here’s some tasks you need to consider completing when preparing your wood burning stove for winter use.
+Now that the colder weather is really hitting us, you’re probably getting ready to dust off the wood-burning stove and get it fired up for winter if you haven’t already.
+If you haven’t used your wood-burning stove in a while, you might find it takes a bit of work to get it set up and ready to go before you can fully enjoy those cosy night by the fire.
+Here are some tasks you need to consider completing when preparing your wood-burning stove for winter use.

 Clean the Stove